 The PNA and EA were both completed in February 2022 and are continuing to be used to realign the capital fund plan to address needs identified in a targeted manner over the next five years.
+SLHA will solicit for a new comprehensive PNA and EA in FY2025.
 The Development and Modernization Department, which administers the Capital Fund Program, utilizes the PNA and EA to accomplish portfolio-wide capital improvement planning, including physical and management improvements.
 The Department is responsible for tracking progress and updating priorities to adjust for fluctuating program funding.
 Throughout the portfolio, modernization activities will continue to be undertaken to extend the useful life of building systems of all scales and sizes, including vertical transportation (elevators); mechanical, electrical, and plumbing system upgrades; targeted building exterior repairs and a comprehensive program of site repairs, improvements, and public safety.